Previous dayApril 26, 2026Next day

 3.3ml

-On April 26, 2026, worldwide seismic activity registered a magnitude 3.3 earthquake 92 km SE of Akutan, Alaska at 20:55 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.6 earthquake that occurred about 16 hours earlier.
-This was a shallow crustal earthquake, focused at 22.1 km depth.
+A magnitude 3.3 seismic event took place 85 km SE of Akutan, Alaska on April 26, 2026 at 20:55 UTC.
+It arrived roughly 16 hours after a larger magnitude 4.4 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.563°N, -164.746°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 53.616°, -164.808°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26